Electoral district of Cheltenham

 Cheltenham is a single-member electoral district for the South Australian House of Assembly.
 Named after the suburb of the same name, it is a 17.5 km² suburban electorate in Adelaide's north-west, taking in the suburbs of Albert Park, Alberton, Beverley, Cheltenham, Findon, Hendon, Pennington, Queenstown, St Clair, Woodville, Woodville North, Woodville Park, Woodville South, Woodville West, and part of Rosewater.
-The Cheltenham electorate is inside the federal-level electorate of Port Adelaide.
+The Cheltenham electorate is inside the federal-level electorate of Hindmarsh.

 Cheltenham was created in the 1998 electoral distribution as a safe Labor seat, replacing the abolished seat of Price.
 In August 2001 the 17-year Price incumbent Murray De Laine was defeated in a factional preselection in favour of future premier Jay Weatherill.
 De Laine subsequently contested the 2002 election as an independent with 9.7% of the primary vote.

 In the 2016 electoral boundary redistribution, the suburbs of Beverley and Woodville Park were added to the seat from Croydon district, while Athol Park was lost to Croydon district, Royal Park was lost to Lee district and portions of Port Adelaide and Rosewater shifted into Port Adelaide district.